Frequently Asked Questions (FAQ)

 Yes, and we have designed the UE4 Editor and launcher to accommodate this.
 We aim to build a unified UE4 development and modding community.
 Here is how this works: You’re free to release your game through any distribution channels of your choosing, however the UE4 Editor (including modified versions) and code may only be distributed through official Epic channels (e.g. the UE4 launcher for binaries, and GitHub for source), to users who have accepted the EULA.

-Epic is in the process of opening up the UE4 launcher to developers who wish to ship games supporting mods using the UE4 Editor, and we think this is a great opportunity for games to inspire and benefit a rapidly-growing UE4 mod community.
+Epic has opened up the Epic Games launcher to developers who wish to ship games supporting mods using the Unreal Editor.
+This is a great opportunity for games to inspire and benefit a rapidly-growing UE4 mod community.
 For an example of this process in action, see the Unreal Tournament tab within the UE4 launcher: it hosts the game, the editor, and a marketplace for user-created content.
-If you’re interested in early access, contact us.
+If you’re interested in pursuing this route for your project, contact us.